NethServer/nethsecurity/packages/ns-openvpn/README.md

 - support for multiple server instances
 - SQLite connection database is volatile

+Supported authentications:

+- certificate only
+- username and password
+- username, password and certificate

 Not supported:

 - authentication based on certificate + otp
-- authentication based on password + certificate
-- authentication based on password
 - mail notification about connect/disconnect events

 ## OpenVPN Road Warrior configuration